Need help with your essay?

 - Sport is pure competition.
 What does it teach us about companies, individuals, and markets?
 (500 words maximum)

-– The business of business is business.
+- The business of business is business.
 Is this true?
-(500 words maximum)
+(500 words)

-A new addition to Oxford’s application, Essay 3 is one of the more unusual business school essays out there.
+Appearing on Oxford’s application for a second consecutive year, Essay 3 is one of the more unusual business school essays out there.
 While the open-ended nature of both options may initially appear intimidating, applicants should keep in mind that they are being assessed not on the actual answers they give, but rather on their ability to make a cohesive argument.

 In the first option, applicants are asked to explain what business lessons can be extracted from the competitive nature of athletics.
 A variety of answers could apply here, such as the importance of adjusting to one’s competitors, drawing lessons learned in a team environment, staying aware of new trends in equipment and strategy, or learning from failure.
 Regardless of the direction applicants choose here, the key to crafting an effective response will be to not just state one’s answer, but to also provide compelling examples – either from one’s own experiences or from the realm of professional sports – that support one’s argument.